PaulNoth/saral/README-en.md

 `java <saral_source_file.class>`

 ### Program
 It is for JVM, but you do not need to have `class`es.
-We declare few variables with `meňak` and print them to the console with `ciskaj`-
+We declare few variables with `meňak` and print them to the console with `ciskaj`.
 ```
 meňak neskutočné numeralio five = 5
 ciskaj five